docusign/sample-app-mytelecom-nodejs/README.md

-# Node.js and React: MyTelecom Sample Application
+# Node.js and React: Telecom Sample Application
-MyTelecom showcases how the telecommunications industry could integrate with Docusign technologies using Node.js and React.
+The Telecom Sample App showcases how the telecommunications industry could integrate with Docusign technologies using Node.js and React.
 All scenarios are for **demonstration purposes only**, meaning none of what you sign is binding in any way and envelopes in their entirety are deleted after 30 days.
 The following are the 3 different scenarios you can test out yourself:
 1. **Assumption of Liability.**
    This will describe the process of changing ownership of the account.
 User is asked who they would like to change ownership of the account to.
 User is asked if they agree to transfer the ownership by signing the document using embedded signing with focused view.
 The envelope is sent through SMS to the receiver taking ownership of the account.
    * SMS delivery